 We are an advisory organization established to provide citizen participation in planning and development issues for the neighborhood of Brush Park and promote the continual development of the neighborhood.
 More information on how we interact with the community and with City officials can be found at our Guidelines for Developers.

-CDC Community Meetings are generally held quarterly on the Second Tuesday of March, June, September and November from 5:30-6:30pm at the MSU Center located at Woodward and Erskine (3408 Woodward, Detroit MI 48201).
+CDC Community Meetings are generally held quarterly on the third Tuesday of March, June, September, and November from 5:30-6:30pm at the MSU Center located at Woodward and Erskine (3408 Woodward, Detroit, MI 48201).